-- 5.2 In response to the press release and internal consultation a total of 8 changes have been proposed to the Local List which are detailed below.
-Seven buildings/assets were proposed for inclusion and one for removal .The five proposed changes to the list are detailed in the table.
+- 5.2 In response to the press release and internal consultation a total of 7 changes have been proposed to the Local List which are detailed below.
+Seven buildings/assets were proposed for inclusion.
+The four proposed changes to the list are detailed in the table.
 Three proposals will not be taken forward for the following reasons; - The Hyams One Factory building is already on the Local List. - 17 North Hill is a Grade II Listed Building and has higher protection under this designation than that afforded through inclusion on the Local List.